NethermindEth/Forta-Agents/UMA-Bots/Large-Relays/README.md

   - Type is always set to "info"
   - Metadata :
       - `amount`: amount that the depositor wished to relay
-      - `destinationToken`: relay destination chain token ID
+      - `destinationToken`: relay destination chain token address
       - `originChainId`: relay origination chain ID
       - `destinationChainId`: relay destination chain ID
       - `depositor`: wallet address that made the deposit on the origin chain
-      - `recipient`: recipient address on the destination chain
+      - `recipient`: recipient wallet address on the destination chain
       - `isSlowRelay`: boolean value indicating whether the relay was a slow relay

 ## Configuring the token amount thresholds for specific chains

-In order to change the token amount thresholds, please add/remove the addresses in the `./src/chainThresholds.ts` file or change the amount thresholds for specific chains.
+In order to change the token amount thresholds, please add/remove the token addresses in the `./src/chainThresholds.ts` file or change the thresholds amounts for specific chains.
 Please note that the currently added tokens and corresponding amounts are tentative.

 ## Test Data